 Best Time to Visit Schönbrunn Palace and Gardens

-However, keep in mind that the palace is open year-round, so there’s still plenty to see and do even if you can’t make it during the spring or summer months.
+However, remember that the palace is open year-round, so there’s still plenty to see and do even if you can’t make it during the spring or summer.
 If you like your festive markets a little chillier, come in December to explore the wonderful Christmas Market!

 No matter when you visit, be sure to take some time to explore the surrounding parkland – it’s a great way to stretch your legs and get some fresh air.

 How to Get to Schönbrunn Palace and Gardens

 There are four distinct ways from Vienna to Schönbrunn Palace and Gardens: taking the subway, catching a bus, grabbing a taxi, or walking.